 3. A WordPress referral plugin to run your affiliate program.

 Finally, you need the right software to take care of the all the technical component of you referral program, from order records (purchases, returns, and refunds) to link tracking and custom referral links.
 There are self-hosted plugin solutions that you can add to your own WordPress site.

 Two of the bigger WordPress affiliate plugins in this sphere are AccessAlly and AffiliateWP.

 Affiliate WP is a “standalone” referral plugin that can give your site affiliate functionality and offers some integrations with other order form and shopping cart WordPress plugins.
 If you have a WordPress site set up, but none of your other plugins or systems include affiliate functionality, you may benefit from using the Affiliate WP plugin.

-AccessAlly is a full suite plugin that includes memberships, online courses, and an e-commerce solution in addition to affiliate program functionality.
-The benefit of using AccessAlly is that, since everything is housed in a single plugin, you don't have to worry about failed integrations that might put your entire program in jeopardy.
+AccessAlly is a full suite plugin that includes memberships, online courses, and an e-commerce solution in addition to affiliate management functionality.
+The benefit of using AccessAlly is that, since everything is housed in a single plugin, you don’t have to worry about failed integrations that might put your entire program in jeopardy.

 Plus, since it integrates with your CRM, you can have a fully automated program that’s set up once, and runs automatically afterwards.

 Tips and Tricks’ Affiliate Plugin is another option for WordPress referral plugins that focuses on integration with WooCommerce and Cart66 plugins, along with a few other options.
 One main drawback will be integrating with your CRM, but the biggest benefit for this option is the low price point.
 Worth checking out if you’re just getting started.